JamesRamm/tucluster/docs/usage.rst

 When using TuCluster, you will typically follow a workflow similar to the following:

+- Do a one-time only registration of a bunch of users.
+This will allow you to set the user for each model.

 - Prepare an input zip folder.
 This is all the modelling input data and control files.
 Note that the control files should be in the root zip archive.